 Distance from Chiang Mai city centre: 15 km

 Elevation: 1,676 m

 Staircase: 200 steps

 Open: 6 am – 5 pm

 Wat Chedi Luang

-Wat Chedi Luang is the largest and spacious, with an immense and majestic central stupa.
+Wat Chedi Luang is the largest and most spacious, with an immense and majestic central stupa.
 The square brick shape of the main chedi with elephants surrounding it is very iconic.
 At the entrance is a superbly crafted temple sheltering an immense golden Buddha.
-A row of high columns along with the praying room, leading to an immense gold Buddha create a beautiful perspective worth admiring.
-As always, when visiting wats, remove your shoes before entering, dress politely and keep your voice down.
+A row of high columns and the praying room leading to an immense gold Buddha create a beautiful perspective worth admiring.
+When visiting wats, remove your shoes before entering, dress politely and keep your voice down.
 It seems obvious, but you would be surprised how disrespectful some people can be.

 In the back, the Chedi is another small but beautifully crafted wood temple in the shade of a gigantic tree.
 Because of its beautiful proportions, you might not notice how huge the tree is, but once you look at it from a distance, it’s quite jaw-dropping (see photos).